Prashant-108538-Soni/SharingData/README.md

 import 'package:flutter/material.dart';

-/// A customizable secondary button widget following the application's theme.
-/// This widget provides a reusable button component with a distinct outlined
+/// A reusable secondary button with an outlined style.
-/// style.
-It automatically adapts to the current theme's primary color
-/// for its border and text, ensuring a consistent look and feel throughout the application.
-/// The button takes a [title] string for its text label and an [onTap] callback
+///
+/// Typically used for medium-emphasis actions.
-/// function to define its behavior when pressed. class SecondaryButton extends StatelessWidget {
+/// Styled with the app’s `colorScheme.primary` for border and text color. class SecondaryButton extends StatelessWidget {
-  /// The text displayed on the button. final String title;
+  /// Text label displayed inside the button. final String title;

-  /// The callback function that is executed when the button is pressed. final VoidCallback onTap;
+  /// Callback executed when the button is pressed. final VoidCallback onTap;

-  /// Creates a primary button widget. const SecondaryButton({super.key, required this.title, required this.onTap});
+  const SecondaryButton({
+    super.key,
+    required this.title,
+    required this.onTap,
+  });

   @override
   Widget build(BuildContext context) {